Insights into Ordinal Embedding Algorithms: A Systematic Evaluation: EXPERIMENTS AND FINDINGS

 \subsection{Which Algorithms perform Better in Different Triplet Regimes?}

 In this experiment, we vary the number of triplets as a factor of $n d \log n$ and examine the performance of all methods.
 Since the number of available triplets cannot be fully controlled for the active approaches, namely, LOE and LLOE, we exclude them in our analysis.
 In this experiment, we vary the number of triplets $\lambda n d \log n$ with the triplet multiplier $\lambda$ ranging from $0.01$ to $8$ for three high-dimensional datasets and seven 2D datasets.
-We primarily focus on two aspects of the obtained embeddings: How well does the obtained embedding reconstruct the original embedding, as measured by the Procrustes error and how well does it preserve the local neighborhoods which is quantified using kNN error.
-In particular, we focus on the behavior of the algorithms in two different regimes: the low triplet regime, where the number of available triplets are less than $n d \log n$ and the large triplet regime, where the number of triplets are larger than $ n d \log n.$ We make this distinction following our observation in our experiments that there is a relatively sharp transition in the Procrustes error (or test error) when the number of available triplets is around $n d \log n.$ This can, for instance, be clearly observed in Figure~\ref{fig:increasing_triplets}.
+We primarily focus on two aspects of the obtained embeddings: How well does the obtained embedding reconstruct the original embedding, as measured by the Procrustes and test triplet errors and how well does it preserve the local neighborhoods which is quantified using kNN error.

+We observe two different regimes in the parameter space of the triplet multiplier $\lambda$: the low triplet regime where the number of available triplets are less than $n d \log n$ and the large triplet regime, where the number of triplets are larger than $ n d \log n.$ We make this distinction following our observation in our experiments that there is a relatively sharp transition in the Procrustes error (or test error) when the number of available triplets is between $0.5 \cdot n d \log n$ to $1 \cdot n d \log n.$ This can, for instance, be clearly observed in Figure~\ref{fig:increasing_triplets_all}.

-\textbf{Small Triplet Regime.} Intuitively speaking, when the number of available triplets is small it should be easier to produce an embedding that does not violate triplet constraints.
+\paragraph{Small Triplet Regime.} Intuitively speaking, when the number of available triplets is small it should be easier to produce an embedding that does not violate triplet constraints.
 On the other hand, a small set of triplets does not uniquely specify an embedding up to similarity transformations.
 Therefore, without additional constraints, the Procrustes error or the test triplet error which indicate the quality of reconstruction of the original embedding can be rather high.
-This is reflected for $\log_{10}(\lambda) < 0$ in Figure~\ref{fig:increasing_triplets}, where we plot the Procrustes error and kNN error on two different datasets for all the embedding methods.
+This is reflected for $\log_{10}(\lambda) < 0$ in Figure~\ref{fig:increasing_triplets_all}, where we plot the Procrustes error and kNN error on two different datasets for all the embedding methods.

-Interestingly, we find that when the number of triplets are less than $n d \log n$, OENN outperforms all the other embedding algorithms in reconstructing the original embedding as well as in preserving the local neighborhood.
-This can also be observed clearly by visualizing the obtained embeddings of the best performing methods in reference to the original embedding in Figure~\ref{fig:worms_increasing_trips_8}.
-Other interesting messages from this experiment and results for all the other datasets are in the supplementary.